highmountaintea/brush/README.md

 ## Features
 * No compilation needed
-* Localized styling, no name collision
+* Componentized styling, no name collisions
 * Intuitive styling of nested structures
 * framework agnostic
-* small, simple and no dependencies
+* Small, simple and no dependencies

 ## Rationale

 A well designed web application requires well thought out styling.
 We organize JS code in components, and we would like to do the same with CSS code.
-There are various CSS libraries on the landscape, but there are some shortcomings:
+There are various CSS libraries on the landscape, but there are various some shortcomings:
 * requires pre-processors
 * not as intuitive as normal CSS
 * cascading CSS not working as well